Email Networking

 Mail Server

 Full SMTP MTA + IMAP4rev1.
-Handles inbound delivery, outbound relay, and mailbox access — all in one binary.
+Inbound delivery, outbound relay, and mailbox access — all in one binary.

 📤